Shahmir1000/f8-inter-vue/README.md

 # Instructions For Running the code.

-- pull this repo onto your local environment.
+- Make sure you are in the master branch within github, then pull the repo onto your local environment.
 - open a terminal in the project folder and run commands:
   - npm install json server -g
   - json-server db.json